Nagasaki Atomic Bomb Museum 長崎原爆資料館

 The museum is conveniently located and can easily be combined with a visit to the Nagasaki Peace Park .
-A four-minute walk from Matsuyamamachi tram stop, take a blue street car from Nagasaki Station to reach the museum.
+A four-minute walk from the Peace Park tram stop, take a streetcar from Nagasaki Station to reach the museum.

-Upon entering the museum, you are confronted with a mangled water tower that once belonged to Keiho Junior High School, just 800 meters from the bomb's hypocenter.
+Upon entering the museum, you are confronted with a mangled water tower that was once at Keiho Junior High School, just 800 meters from the bomb's hypocenter.
 The structure is just one of many showing the devastation the bomb wreaked on the area.

 Some of the more disturbing artifacts include those belonging to victims who perished in the explosion.
 Burnt clothes, broken toys and a watch stopping at the exact moment when the bomb dropped and changed Nagasaki forever are just some of those on display.

-Many of materials on display are provocative and the firsthand accounts from the bomb's survivors make for particularly graphic reading.
+Many of the materials on display are provocative, and the firsthand accounts from the bomb's survivors make for particularly graphic reading.

 All are essential, however, for the museum to achieve its aim of contributing to the abolition of nuclear weapons and realizing lasting world peace.
 Don't miss the chance to learn about postwar efforts on nuclear disarmament.
 When visiting, you may find yourself surrounded by tour groups of school children learning about the horrors of war.